Study Code of Practice and Student Code of Conduct

 - All students are an important part of the school community and are treated as such by their peers.

-Inclusive education in practice at IBG:
+Inclusive education in practice at IBG means:

 - Student-centred learning that fosters independence and critical thinking